Postdoctoral Fellow Programme

-All Postdocs at the Institute have access to the University of Cambridge Careers Service as well as becoming eligible to become members of the University of Cambridge Postdoc Society (PdOC) for Life Science Postdoctoral Researchers.
-They offer individual guidance, interactive workshops and careers conferences on the following themes:
+All Postdoctoral Fellows at the institute have access to the University of Cambridge Careers Service and are eligible to become members of the University of Cambridge Postdoc Society (PdOC) for life science postdoctoral researchers.
+They offer individual guidance, interactive workshops and career conferences on the following themes:

 - Securing an academic career

 - R&D opportunities in industry